volodymyrprokopyuk/kotlin-sdp/README.md

 - [**Visitor**](src/main/kotlin/org/vld/sdp/behavioral/Visitor.kt)
 [(usage)](src/test/kotlin/org/vld/sdp/behavioral/VisitorTest.kt)<br/>
 **What**.
 Visitor separates an algorithm from an object structure on which the algorithm operates.
-Visitor allows to add new operations through the `Visitor`s to the existent object structure known as `Element`s without modifying the structure<br/>
+Visitor allows to add new operations through the `Visitor`s to the existing object structure known as `Element`s without modifying the structure<br/>
 **How**.
 The `Element` interface defines a visitor operation for every `Visitor` type based on the abstract `Visitor` interface implementing the dynamic dispatch on the